- 1 About Waddesdon Manor

 A magnificent country home and Estate surrounded by the Oxfordshire countryside and the Chilterns Hills.

-Waddesdon Manor is part of the National Trust which is an independent charity and membership organisation for environmental and heritage conservation in England, Scotland and Wales.
+Waddesdon Manor is part of the National Trust an independent charity and membership organisation.

 Waddesdon is a short train ride from the capital and can be enjoyed on a day trip from London.
 It is an ideal place to relax and enjoy the English countryside.